TrevGuy12/novela-hugo-starter/content/post/my-first-robotic-arm-from-scratch.md

 ![](/images/3dprint.gif)

-Here are the parts after they have been printed
+Here are the parts after they have been printed.

 ![](/images/1656695893361.jpg)